person using pencil

 The Summer Sunshine Day Camp, hosted by the Learning Disabilities Association of Saskatchewan, offers a summer of pure fun and new friends.
 Children do not need to have a learning disability diagnosis in order to attend.

-Our weekly camps run Monday to Friday from early July to mid August.
+Our weekly camps run Monday to Friday from July 8 to August 15.
 LDAS prides itself on delivering a fun-filled day with lots of activities and educational opportunities.
 Summer Sunshine Day Camps – a home away from home!

 The days are packed and busy when campers are participating in the Summer Sunshine Day Camps!
 Get ready for morning engagement.
 Campers aged 7 – 11, participate in fun activities such as games, centers, crafts, computers, just to name a few!
 In the afternoons, the kids will enjoy outings and activities with a focus on FUN, FUN, FUN!